-I really don’t like this question because I know the popular answer is early in the morning or later in the evening when it cools off a bit.
-Yes, animals might typically be more active at these times.
+I’m not too fond of this question because I know the popular answer is early in the morning or later in the evening when it cools off a bit.
+So yes, animals might typically be more active at these times.

-My answer though is–Anytime!
-These animals are not getting paid to put on a show and slacking off in the heat of the day.
+My answer, though, is anytime!
+These animals are not getting paid to put on a show.
+They aren’t slacking off in the heat of the day.
 Every single safari experience is unique and different.

 Should we ride Kilimanjaro Safaris at night?

 You aren’t going to see near as much the darker it gets.
 However, there is staging with the lighting in areas to help.
-It is also a completely different and unique experience.
+It’s a completely different and unique experience.

-Yes and No!
+Yes and no!
 It depends on what time you plan to ride the safari and how crowded the park is on the day of your visit.

 Additional Animal Experiences at Kilimanjaro Safaris

 In addition to Kilimanjaro Safaris there are a few other animal experiences related to the safari.
 These options are all an extra-cost.

 - Caring For Giants provides a more up-close experiences with the elephants.
 Disney has more details for this tour here on their site.

 - Up Close with Rhinos is a similar experience, only with rhinos.